cylinbao/BlurAndSharpen/README.md

 * Create a directory named "task2-1" to store the files: "cachesim.h", "cachesim.cc" and "task2_1.sh".
 * The size limit of the L1 I$ and D$ is 4KB respective.
 Do not use cache size larger than 4KB.
 * Recalculate the total cache access time for the origin program within the modified simulator.
 Put the results in your report.
-* Your result must still passes the checking of the checker.
+* Your result must still pass the checking of the checker.

 #### 2.2 Modify the simulation of L1 cache in spike for the modified program your have done in the taks1 to obtain better performance (10%)
 * The same constraints as task 2.1.